 In lockdown (not in isolation I am afraid) we can go outside.
 Occupational therapists have found that many people connect to nature, and that this makes us feel good.
 Go out in your neighbourhood - whether that’s walking, running or wheeling, and turn your phone off!
 If you want to get a bit fitter you can find details of the NHS Couch to 5k running programme here.

 When I have worked with people who have had life changing health events, such as a stroke or depression they often say to me that they don’t want to go back to the way things were.
 They want life to be different.
 Covid-19 has been life changing for us all.
 Maybe you want life going forward to be different?
 Take the opportunity to stop doing something and to do something new.
 We all have sense of who we want to be – choose things to do that reflect your being, and perhaps who you want to become.
 If you are stuck for ideas why not try this interest checklist that occupational therapists use.

-Rob is the Course Director for Occupational Therapy.
-His teaching focuses on occupational science, occupational therapy models and complex interventions.
-His research interests are in neurodisabilty and children and young people's mental health.
+Rob is the Course Director for MSc and BSc Occupational Therapy programmes.
+His teaching interests are occupational science, occupational therapy models and complex interventions.
+His research is in the areas of children and young people, neurodisability, mental health and occupational formulation.